pirocorp/Kubernetes/06. Observability and Troubleshooting/README.md

       periodSeconds: 3
 ```

-### Readiness Probes
+## Readiness Probes

-Indicate whether a container is ready to respond to requests.
-If it fails, then the endpoints controller removes the pod’s IP address from the endpoints of all services that match the pod.
-A pod is considered ready when all its containers are ready.
-The default state, before the initial delay is Failure.
-If no readiness probe is provided it is considered as if it was there and the return status is Success.
+- Indicate whether a container is **ready to respond to requests**.
+- If it **fails**, then the **endpoints controller removes** the **pod’s IP address** from the **endpoints** of **all services** that match the pod.
+- A pod is considered ready when all its containers are ready.
+- The default state, before the initial delay is Failure.
+- If no readiness probe is provided it is considered as if it was there and the return status is **Success**.

+The kubelet uses readiness probes to know when a container is ready to start accepting traffic.
+A Pod is considered ready when all of its containers are ready.
+One use of this signal is to control which Pods are used as backends for Services.
+When a Pod is not ready, it is removed from Service load balancers.

-#### Exec Probe
+### Exec Readiness Probe

 Exec is used to exec a specified command inside the container.
 If the return code is 0 is considered successful.